sfigg/commercialization-public/docset/customize/mdm/sharedpc-csp.md

 The default value is False.

 <a href="" id="setedupolicies"></a>**SetEduPolicies**
-Optional.
-A boolean value that specifies that the policies defined for an education environment should be set when configuring SharedPC mode.
-This node is independent of the EnableSharedPCMode.
+A boolean value that specifies whether the policies for education environment are enabled.
+Setting this value to true triggers the action to configure a device as education environment.

 The supported operations are Get and Replace.

 The default value changed to false in Windows 10, version 1703.
-The default value is true in Windows 10, version 1607.
+This node needs to be configured independent of EnableSharedPCMode.
+In Windows 10, version 1607, the default value is true and education environment is automatically configured when SharedPC mode is configured.

 <a href="" id="setpowerpolicies"></a>**SetPowerPolicies**
 Optional.
 A boolean value that specifies that the power policies should be set when configuring SharedPC mode.